Palme School

 Encourage your child to read aloud, motivated by the fact that you want to hear an interesting story.
 And then be sure to discuss what you heard together.
 This way the child will realize that the adult really cares about what he or she is doing.

 Students 10 years old and older can also benefit from reading aloud, for the reasons listed above.
 And you can choose adventure stories.
-A list of popular books for teenagers can be read in this article:
+A list of popular books for teenagers can be read in this article.

 Reading aloud is one of the stepping stones for an important step in a child's future life.
 After all, we all want to see our children emotionally mature and successful.